enkore/rfcxmlconv/README.md

 `main.py -f <format> <file>`

-format may be either markdown (default) or latex.
+- `format` may be either markdown (default) or latex.

-file is the input file.
+- `file` is the input file.

-Output is written to terminal.
+- Output is written to standard output, use shell redirects for file access: `./main.py -f latex bullocks.xml > bullocks.tex && pdflatex bullocks.tex`

 ## License